 To stay licensed and keep abreast of changes and trends in the marketplace, agents must take their role as “the knowledgeable agent” seriously.
 Doing so requires taking real estate continuing education classes, researching local market trends, viewing available properties to stay abreast of availability, attending lunches and meetings at their local board office, professional development courses, and more.

-While agents are not likely attending real estate classes on a daily basis, education plays a huge role in the weekly and monthly agent calendar.
+While agents are not likely attending real estate classes on a daily basis, education plays a huge role in the weekly and monthly real estate agent calendar.

 The buyer’s agent

-Working with buyers is perhaps one of the most exciting roles that an agent gets to play, yet it is filled with responsibility.
-These are only a handful of the tasks that may be associated with representing buyers.
+Working with buyers is perhaps one of the most exciting roles that agents get to play, yet it is filled with responsibility.

 The seller’s agent

-Working with sellers also has its own set of duties and responsibilities.
-These include marketing and advertising the property, setting up vendors for repairs, staging and photographs, coordinating showings, creating and printing brochures and postcards, negotiating offers, attending inspections and appraisals, and more.
+Working with sellers has its own set of duties and responsibilities.
+These include marketing and advertising the property, setting up vendors for repairs, staging and photographs, coordinating showings, creating and printing brochures and postcards, negotiating offers, attending inspections and appraisals, and the list goes on.

 The lead generator

-An agent also has to fill their pipeline with up and coming buyers and sellers in order to be successful.
-This includes many of the marketing tasks mentioned earlier, but also includes a wealth of lead generation tasks such as building an online presence, managing lead response and follow-up, maintaining a CRM system, planning and budgeting for marketing, and an orchestrated effort to get your name out there.
+To be successful, agents also have to fill their pipeline with up-and-coming buyers and sellers.
+This includes many of the marketing tasks mentioned earlier, but also includes a wealth of lead generation tasks.
+Examples include building an online presence, managing lead response and follow-up, maintaining a CRM system, planning and budgeting for marketing, and making an orchestrated effort to get your name out there.

 So, what do real estate agents do all day?
 To put it simply, they play many different roles from day to day.
 An agent must learn to balance various tasks while serving as an all-in-one sole proprietor, marketer, knowledgeable agent, buyer’s rep, seller’s rep, and lead generator.
-Making all of these duties fit into a day—or a week—can be overwhelming.
+Fitting all of these real estate agent duties into a day—or a week—can be overwhelming.
 When it comes down to it, a real estate agent’s day is about organization, prioritization, and some serious to-do lists.